AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

      Minute 9:  480:85, 510:90,
      Minute 10: 540:95, 600:100

 - I would expect to get 502 errors around minute 2 to 3.
 Instead I got them at minute 6.
 I am currently looking into this.
 This means either my hypothesis is wrong or it takes 3 minutes to download my image and allocate a machine.
 When I deploy my site to Azure it does take around 3 minutes before I can hit the URL.
 I am looking into this.
+As of right now I am thinking this is related to the fact that I am using Docker Hub for my images and pulling them (9 of them) during my scaling is a bottleneck.

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-Web-App-Container/master/images/bad-performance-all.png)